Does transitioning to online classes mid-semester affect conceptual understanding?: Introduction

-It may be considered somewhat surprising that even with the above-mentioned change in pedagogy, we found no appreciable change in the FCI gain across this course (see later comments).
-In seeking to break this down we shall look at a number of factors, including the previously studied Gender Gap \cite{Doktor:2008, Glasser:2008, Madsen:2013, Bates:2013, Coleatta:2013, Shapiro:2012, Alinea:2017}, where there has been a resulting gender difference in favour of males in the student performance on standardised assessments, such as the FCI in previous studies.
+In seeking to unpack the fact that an change in pedagogy did not affect the report gain ($G$) we shall look at a number of factors, including the previously studied Gender Gap \cite{Doktor:2008, Glasser:2008, Madsen:2013, Bates:2013, Coleatta:2013, Shapiro:2012, Alinea:2017}, where there has been a resulting gender difference in favour of males in the student performance on standardised assessments, such as the FCI in previous studies.
 However, our results indicate this does not seem to be the case here.
 Another aspect at play here could be the increased peer scaffolding (along the lines of Mazur's peer evaluation \cite{Mazur:1997}) as there had been an increased reliance on discussion groups with peers, due to the COVID lockdown.
-This persisted into the second semester, as was highlighted by the perspectives of the mechanics lecturers, where a range of discussion boards, interactive tutorials, and WhatsApp groups were used.
-As presented in Table \ref{table-marks-2019-2020-comp}, it can be seen that the scores for the average Semester 2 mark for both 2019 and 2020, which includes a combination of coursework, practicals and exams, were not appreciably different.
+This persisted into the second semester, where a range of discussion boards, interactive tutorials, and WhatsApp groups were used.
+As presented in Table \ref{table-marks-2019-2020-comp}, it can be seen that the scores for the average Semester 2 mark for both 2019 and 2020, which includes a combination of coursework, practicals, and exams, were not appreciably different.
 The only noticeable difference was in the number of students who passed after the November exam, or the {\it course throughput}, where explained in the table caption, in 2020 a slightly lower semester mark was used to gain entrance to the final exam.